SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Conclusion

 \section{Conclusion}

-We have presented \MSAGA{}, an enhanced systolic array architecture that enables complete \FA{} computation within a single systolic array.
-At the core of our approach is the \SA{} algorithm, which achieves extensive element-wise overlap of all \FA{} operations through careful scheduling and static data flow management.

-The experimental results validate our approach, showing significant improvements in \FLOPs{} utilization compared to state-of-the-art commercial accelerators while maintaining high accuracy and requiring minimal on-chip memory.
+We present \MSAGA{}, an enhanced systolic array architecture that enables the entire \FA{} computation within a single systolic array.
+Building on \MSAGA{}, we introduce \SA{}, an optimized kernel that efficiently overlaps all \FA{} operations through careful scheduling and static dataflow management.
+The experimental results validate our approach, demonstrating significantly higher \FLOPs{} utilization than state-of-the-art accelerators, with negligible accuracy loss and area overhead.

-Beyond demonstrating the feasibility of executing complete \FA{} computation on a single systolic array, our work establishes new possibilities for systolic array architectures to efficiently handle non-linear functions and complex operations that were previously deemed unsuitable for such architectures.